We invite you to support Tin Mountain Conservation Center and its mission in one of the following ways:

 Sponsorships: A variety of sponsorship packages are available for each of Tin Mountain Conservation Center’s popular annual events, specific programs, and exhibits.
 Many businesses and individuals sponsor the First Season Benefit Dinner/Auction, The Mt.
 Washington Auto Road Bicycle Hillclimb and Century Ride, Eco-Forums, the Nature Program Series, the Camp Brochure, and others.
 Sponsorship is a cost-effective way to stretch your marketing budget and link your business to the environmental education efforts at Tin Mountain Conservation Center.
 For more information, contact Dawson Winch.

-Planned Giving: Tin Mountain Conservation Center will work to recognize and honor special donors who wish to make a planned gift.
-Planned giving is a donation to a charity that is coordinated with financial and estate planning to serve both philanthropic and personal needs.
+Planned Giving: the Barbara Rockwell Henry Legacy Society: Tin Mountain Conservation Center will work to recognize and honor special donors who wish to make a planned gift.
+The Legacy Society is a donation to a charity that is coordinated with financial and estate planning to serve both philanthropic and personal needs.
 It can incorporate many different kinds of financial and tax benefits for the donor.

 In-Kind Donations and Our Wish List: In-kind donations of items that you believe we could use are always welcomed and appreciated.
 Please be in touch with us and we will determine if that/those item(s) are on our wish list.
 Your donation is tax-deductible and will help us continue our environmental education and preservation programs.